KatherineMichel/katherinemichel.github.io/doc/blog/annual-recap/2025-recap.md

 ### Zero Latency Virtual Reality

-I experienced VR for the first time.
+I experienced VR for the first time at [Zero Latency Virtual Reality](https://zerolatencyvr.com/en/frisco).
 It was amazing!
 So realistic.

 ![](2025-recap-images/zero-latency-vr-score-board.jpg)
 #4... not bad for a first-timer